belalsamyyy/tableOfCollections/README.md

 ## License

-DesignX is available under the MIT license.
+tableOfCollections is available under the MIT license.
 See the LICENSE file for more info.